A topic from the subject of Biochemistry in Chemistry.

 Hormones and Receptors

-• Hormones are molecules that transmit information from one part of the body to another.
+• Hormones are molecules that transmit information from one part of the body to another, influencing the function of target cells.

 Hormone Signaling Pathways